jesperhodge/fabricator/README.md

 Want to contribute?
 Just read our CONTRIBUTING.md.

+### What did we achieve last week?

+We successfully switched over to Postgresql and drafted a first sketch on how the app may look.

 ### What's up next?

 The following week we are focusing on getting user authentication up and running (Front- and Backend).